harshb/harshb.github.io/_posts/2019-10-05-kaifi-aurat.md

 >
 >You who would once  slip  and fall on your face
 >
->You who like quicksilver would mold into the shape of  every vase
+>You who like quicksilver would mold in every vase
 >
 >Now pour your existence  into a mold of steel my dear
 >